T0nyX1ang/PlagChecker4Python/README.md

 * Step 4: Detect copyer and copyee by comparing last modified time.

 **Note:** You can convert the code to detect other languages by changing the annotation flag and the regular expressions in the source code.
+**Note:** Testing file GVdiffcheck.sh.
+Welcome to have a test!

 ## Update Notes:

+### Version 0.5.5
+* Change methods to judge total files.
+* **Notice: We are developing a method to merge those steps together and make our codes simpler, so here is our testing file: GVdiffcheck.sh, which means Grep Version of diffcheck.
+Those pipes really hit us a lot.**

 ### Version 0.5.4
 * Making help lines in a function to shorten codes.